svgeesus/ondesModulaire/Patch.md

 - 8 (balanced) CV inputs o DB-25 connector
 - mix output -> VCA for articulation and volume control

-I am currently using a Levit8 8-input mixer until ondesMix build is complete.
+I am currently using a Levit8 8-input mixer, until ondesMix build is complete.

 # Outputs

 A real ondes Martenot has four outputs, each routed to a different speaker or other transducer.
 In this implementation, I use:

 - "principal" output to Exit Strategy (balanced out), power amp, powered speaker
-- "resonnance" with a single-chanel VCA for volume, Misuc Thing Modular spring reverb, then to Exit Strategy
+- "resonnance" with a single-chanel VCA for volume, Music Thing Modular spring reverb, then to Exit Strategy
-- "metallique" output to second Exit Strategy, second channel of power amp, resonator bolted to gong.
+- "metallique" output to second Exit Strategy, second channel of power amp, resonator bolted to Chinese gong.
 - "palme" still to-do (and hard to do).

 ## Currently missing